AP-IT-GH/apaqe-docs/deployment/wireguard.md

 - Kernel Integration: WireGuard is integrated into the Linux kernel, making it easier to install and use on Linux systems.
 - Encrypted point to point connection between VM and gateway.

-### Why we need WireGuard
-We use WireGuard for set up a secure vpn tunnel between devices.
-In this case we use WireGuard for the communication between the gateways and a server/VM.

 ## WGeasy

 ### The Utility of WG-Easy in Our Project
 WG-Easy is an invaluable tool for simplifying the management of WireGuard VPN servers.
 In our project, we leverage the WG-Easy API to enhance our custom web user interface, resulting in a streamlined and user-friendly experience for managing our WireGuard.